When I told my sister that the Air Force is moving us to South Carolina, she did some research and then wrote me this:

 Meanwhile, remove the skin from the potato.
 It should peel right off, like so:

 There are a variety of ways you can mash these.
 You can add them to your mixer or use a handheld mixer to whip them up.
 You can add them to a bowl and use a masher.
-Or, one of our favorites (which gets them really creamy and smooth), is to use a food mill.
-Use whatever you have!
+Or, one of our favorites (which gets them really creamy and smooth), is to use a food mill (and to all you who asked, this is our FAVORITE food mill —> here.
+We’ve been using it for years!)
+But use whatever you have!

 Mash or mix until you reach your level of consistency.